renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Contributing/contributing-telemetry.md

 ### Version {#dc09f6aba6c64c7b8dad3d86a7cba6d6}

-- **Version**: The specific version of Langflow used, which helps in tracking feature adoption and compatibility.
+- **Version**: The specific version of Aiexec used, which helps in tracking feature adoption and compatibility.
 - **Platform**: Operating system of the host machine, which aids in focusing our support for popular platforms like Windows, macOS, and Linux.
 - **Python**: The version of Python used, assisting in maintaining compatibility and support for various Python versions.
 - **Arch**: Architecture of the system (e.g., x86, ARM), which helps optimize our software for different hardware.
 - **AutoLogin**: Indicates whether the auto-login feature is enabled, reflecting user preference settings.
 - **CacheType**: Type of caching mechanism used, which impacts performance and efficiency.
-- **BackendOnly**: Boolean indicating whether you are running Langflow in a backend-only mode, useful for understanding deployment configurations.
+- **BackendOnly**: Boolean indicating whether you are running Aiexec in a backend-only mode, useful for understanding deployment configurations.

 ### Playground {#ae6c3859f612441db3c15a7155e9f920}